Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       A list presented to a wallet by a dApp or service whose items are either attributes to reveal, or properties of attributes to prove.

+   Tally

+      Tally (noun) is the number of votes obtained by every candidate computed by summing all weighted votes for every candidate.
+Also, tally (verb) is the process of calculating the number of votes.

    Testnet

       A test network run by Concordium to test its protocols and software.
 There can be several test networks in existence at the same time.
 All the features are tested on the testnet before they are released on the :term:`mainnet`.